Detailed guides to painful problems, treatments & moresitemap

 Runner’s knee without running: post-surgical lateral knee pain

-Lateral knee pain may develop in many people who’ve recently had a total knee replacement.
-This does not seem to be a widely known fact, and I’ve become aware of it only because so many readers of this page have emailed me to ask: “I am not a runner, but I had surgery and now I seem to have runner’s knee.
+Lateral knee pain can crop up in many people who’ve recently had a total knee replacement.
+This does not seem to be a widely known fact, and I’ve become aware of it only because so many readers of this guide have emailed me to ask: “I am not a runner, but I had surgery and now I seem to have runners’ knee.
 Is that possible?”

 Almost any amount of activity may be like “overuse” if your knee has been disturbed by surgery.

-Sure it is.
-In the aftermath of surgery, people’s knees are so vulnerable that essentially any amount of activity constitutes “overuse.”
+I suspect that knees are sometimes quite easily irritated for quite a while after surgery — a natural physiological reaction that varies widely in severity.
+Some knees may be so vulnerable that almost any amount of activity constitutes “overuse.”
 For a healthy young runner, it takes a bunch of running to do this to their knees.
-For an older person after knee surgery, normal non-athletic activity will do the same.
+For an older person after knee surgery, normal non-running, non-athletic activity might do the same.
 It is still fundamentally an overuse condition, just with an absurdly low threshold for the amount of activity required to cause trouble.

-Once you have ITBS, how it works and how to treat it are probably quite similar.
-But not identical.
-This tutorial probably isn’t ideal for post-surgical cases: it may be relevant to many patients, but misleading/irrelevant for others.
+Once you have ITBS, how it works and how to treat it are probably quite similar … but not identical.
+This guide isn’t ideal for post-surgical, non-runner cases: it may be relevant to many patients, but misleading/irrelevant for some.

-Post-surgical lateral knee pain that is not an IT band problem
+Some post-surgical lateral knee pain is probably not an IT band problem at all

 An orphan injury: IT band syndrome neglected by science

-We can put a man on the moon … but we can’t treat IT band syndrome.
-Here’s some important basic context for anyone setting out to learn more about their case: musculoskeletal medicine is a bit of a backwater.6
+We can put a man on the moon … but we routinely can’t treat IT band syndrome.
+Here’s some important basic context for anyone setting out to learn more about their case: musculoskeletal medicine is a bit of a backwater.10

-No wonder therapy often bombs: it’s just not studied enough,78 and treatment for it is not taught to physical therapists and doctors.9 I have a big sports injuries text that coughs up only a few short sentences, breezily concluding that “the prognosis is good with appropriate treatment” — without even saying what the treatment is!10
+No wonder therapy often bombs: it’s just not studied enough,1112 and treatment for it is not taught to physical therapists and doctors.13 I have a big sports injuries text that coughs up only a few short sentences, breezily concluding that “the prognosis is good with appropriate treatment” — without even saying what the treatment is!14

 “Further Study Is Needed” … for virtually all sports injuries and musculoskeletal pain problems.
 But ITBS is unusually bad: very common, amazingly unstudied.